Worldly Treat

 Step 1: Melt the butter:

-Heat a heavy bottom pan (preferably a light colored one) over medium heat.
+Heat a heavy-bottomed pan (preferably a light colored one) over medium heat.
 Add the butter and cook.

 Stir often, until the color changes from a yellow to golden tan, then to a rich brown.
 Set aside to cool slightly.